p-cap/Php-Apache-Reflective-XSS/README.md

 # PHP / Apache web stack vulnerable to Reflective XSS
+NOTE: There is no DB attached to the web app which means you can put any username and password will.....bad security practice...I know ;)

 # Purpose
 - To understand the development side when identifying vulnerabilities in web applications